 Technician: Mr M Beard and Mrs B Mitchell

-Physics, Chemistry and Biology are taught as separate subjects from Year 7 upwards (as opposed to general science lessons).
+Years 7 and 8 are taught general Science until Year 9 when Physics, Chemistry and Biology are taught as separate subjects.
 In the physics department, we seek to promote and encourage a fascination with the physical world and a curiosity with how it works, then answering the questions arising from these.
 We study forces, energy, electricity, radioactivity and space, exploring some in Medical Physics and engineering, environmental and ethical issues on the way.
 Throughout the course, we build an understanding of the limitations of what we know, the opportunities to find something new, or to perfect something, for the good of mankind and develop an understanding of the social, moral and ethical implications of our actions.